 I won’t here belabor the value of physical over virtual conversation; that’s hardly news.
 But I found it surprising what a different cross-section of interested folks I could talk to about Programming Historian that I would not have engaged with otherwise.
-I got questions—and more importantly, kinds of questions—about the site I never would have got via email; I got to understand how people might approach what/who we are and what we are trying to do in a way that never would have manifested itself virtually.
+I got different questions and, more importantly, different kinds of questions about the site I never would have got via email; I got to understand how people might approach what/who we are and what we are trying to do in a way that never would have manifested itself virtually.

 In this sense, posters provide accessible points of entry to your work than even the best prose cannot.
 It serves wonderfully as a hook—not the only or final form of your research—that can motivate others to dive into your brilliant scholarship in its more traditional forms available elsewhere.
 This is, of course, as true for video shorts or other media as well.
 In a way, however, the poster provides enough constraints and conventions that it can be less intimidating than starting up your video editor for the first time.